 When not kept for visual appeal, male betta fish (and sometimes females) are used for fish fights due to males’ aggressiveness against each other.
 Their territoriality and high aggressiveness lead them to start biting, pushing, and injuring each other when put into the same container or tank [11,12].
 Research on the legal status of such fights is not fruitful, with little information about where these fish fights are allowed or not.
 It appears though that in Indonesia animal fighting can generally lead to imprisonment .

-Betta fish usually expand their full tail to display willingness to defend their territory (right).
-If stressed, male betta fish have also been observed biting their own tail (left, Source: Betta Care Fish Guide).
+Betta fish usually expand their full tail to display a willingness to defend their territory (right).
+If stressed, male betta fish have also been observed biting their own tail (left, Source: Betta Care Fish Guide, Tankarium).

 Welfare Concerns for Fighting Fish